-Guides development and implementation of the student's graduate program.

-- Approves the POS (if required), the thesis or dissertation research prospectus, and the thesis or dissertation - Administers the appropriate written and oral examinations.
+- guides development and implementation of the student's graduate program. - approves the thesis or dissertation research prospectus and the thesis or dissertation - administers the appropriate written and oral examinations.

 It is the duty of the Advisory Committee to oversee the academic development of the student.
-To ensure that the student has educational experiences commensurate with the degree sought, the Advisory Committee may require a student to complete particular courses and meet specific competencies.
-The COA Chair is an ex officio non-voting member of all Advisory Committees.
+To ensure that the student has educational experiences commensurate with the degree sought, the Advisory Committee may require a student to complete specific courses and meet specific competencies.
+The Associate Director is an ex officio nonvoting member of all Advisory Committees.

-Students must submit a Graduate Committee Request Form to the USM Graduate School to set up an official Advisory Committee.
+Students must email the COA Academic Coordinator to set up an official Advisory Committee.
 This must be done in the first semester and before any major milestones are attempted.
 All members of the proposed Advisory Committee must have Regular or Associate Faculty Status.
 It can take several months to receive final approval for a new Associate Graduate Faculty status request.